The Heart of the Queen: Plot

 The queen is constrained to marry Lord Darnley, but becomes involved with the Italian singer David Riccio.
 Eventually, she gives birth to a boy child, James, the future King James I.

 A troupe of itinerant actors stages a play hinting broadly that Riccio is the queen's lover and might be the father of her child.
 Lord Darnley feels mocked and indignant and therefore authorizes a plot in which Riccio is assassinated.

 At this time Lord Bothwells' army appears, which the queen allows to enter Lord Bothwell's castle and temporarily take over power in the land "for the queen's own protection".
 However, Lord Darnley has fallen ill with smallpox.
 On the advice of Lord Bothwell, now her lover, Mary has her ill husband brought to Edinburgh, where he dies in an explosion at his home.

 Now Queen Elizabeth sends an army to Scotland to release Mary Stuart from the power of Bothwell and to offer to her refuge in England, which is actually a trap meant to imprison Mary and keep her away from the throne of Scotland.

 Meanwhile, Mary Stuart had married Lord Bothwell, who had separated from Jean Gordon.
 The wedding is interrupted when the English army appears under the guidance of Jacob Stuart, the queen's half-brother, who presents secret love letters which Mary Stuart had sent to Bothwell while still married to her previous husband.
 Olivier, the queen's page, is killed while attempting to hide the letters.

 Lord Bothwell is faced with the choice of standing by Mary Stuart and dying or denying her.
 He turns away from her, but the treacherous Jacob Stuart still sentences him to death by dragging (in actual history he fled to Denmark where the king treated him cruelly and where he eventually died in prison; all of which is not mentioned in the film).
 When Jacob Stuart takes her child James to protect him from Queen Elizabeth, Mary Stuart accepts the offer of the English queen and goes into exile in England, which sets up her path to the scaffold.

 The frame story from the beginning resumes.
 Mary makes peace with dying and pledges her undying devotion to her ladies-in-waiting, the people of Scotland, and the many men she loved and lost.
-The next morning Mary Stuart, in a stunning bejeweled red gown, is led to the scaffold and kneels down in prayer as she awaits the sharp hatchet to fall.
+The next morning Mary Stuart, in a stunning bejeweled red gown, is lead to the scaffold and kneels down in prayer as she awaits the sharp hatchet to fall.